 Connect to the Community

 In your efforts to develop an online presence, remember to continue your real life community presence as well.
 Create a referral program so that existing clients can get bonuses for referrals, or sponsor a community event to connect prospective clients locally.

-When you're looking for guidance developing your plans for your insurance agency, you need a community behind you.
+When you’re looking for guidance in developing your plans for your insurance agency, you need a community behind you.
 American Agents Alliance can help.
 When you join us, you join an organization of insurance agents that not only provides consulting support but also provides professional discounts on insurance and more.
 Contact us today to learn about the benefits of membership.